515 Employee and Family Assistance Program, All Staff

 From time to time, employees may find themselves in need of confidential, professional counselling for personal, family, relationship, and wellness issues adversely affecting work performance or threatening to do so.
-The purpose of the University's Employee Assistance Program (EAP) is to help meet these needs.
+The purpose of the University's Employee and Family Assistance Program (EFAP) is to help meet these needs.

-Eligibility for EAP counselling has been expanded to encompass not only regular full-time employees, but also their immediate family members.
-Ordinarily, this includes spouses and dependent children living at home.
+Eligibility for EFAP counselling has been expanded to encompass not only regular full-time employees, but also temporary full time and part-time employees with appointments greater than 6 months and workloads greater than 35%, along with their immediate family members.
+For the purpose of this Policy immediate family members are defined as a spouse and/or dependent children living at home.
 Normally, the University will absorb the costs of up to six hours of counselling per client per 12 month period.
 If a counselling appointment is missed or cancelled without 24 hours notice, the client may be charged.

-Confidentiality is an essential feature of the University's EAP.
-HBH and its counselling professionals will not compromise the anonymity of EAP participants or disclose details of counselling sessions without clients' written consent.
+Confidentiality is an essential feature of the University's EFAP.
+HBH and its counselling professionals will not compromise the anonymity of EFAP participants or disclose details of counselling sessions without clients' written consent.
 Correspondence and invoicing from HBH to the University will not include names or employee identification.

-Employees receiving EAP counselling are expected to maintain job performance and attendance at levels acceptable to the University.
+Employees receiving EFAP counselling are expected to maintain job performance and attendance at levels acceptable to the University.

-Supervisors should: be alert to changes in employees' job performance; encourage employees to seek EAP counselling where appropriate; and advise employees of their rights and responsibilities with respect to EAP participation and ongoing performance expectations.
+Supervisors should: be alert to changes in employees' job performance; encourage employees to seek EFAP counselling where appropriate; and advise employees of their rights and responsibilities with respect to EFAP participation and ongoing performance expectations.
 In situations calling for performance management, supervisors are encouraged to consult their Human Resources Consultant.